Frequently Asked Questions

-Click here to see the resolution adopted by the Legislative Council on May 15, 2018 assigning topics to study committees for the summer of 2018.
-Or, click here to see a list of the Interim Committee meetings that have been scheduled so far in 2019.
+Click here to see the resolution adopted by the Legislative Council assigning topics to study committees for the Interim season.
+Or, click here to see a list of the Interim Committee meetings that have been scheduled.

 The Indiana Code, as updated by the current Session, is now available.
 This year’s online publication also includes several enhancements that will make it easier to search for specific statutes and to read the statutes on a variety of devices.

 Users can download pdf copies of the Indiana Code at the Title, Article or Chapter Level.